cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

 ## QueryFromPrompt

-Send a natural-language prompt to a model and return an SQL query along with the result of its execution.
+Send a natural-language prompt to a model and obtain an SQL query along with the result of its execution.

-QueryFromPrompt is aware of the current database schema and will do its best effort to build an SQL query, run it, and show its results in a standard (JSON) format.
+QueryFromPrompt is aware of the current database schema and will do its best effort to build an SQL Server query, run it, and show its results in a standard (JSON) format.

 ```sql
 SELECT * FROM dbo.QueryFromPrompt(@modelName, @prompt);